pulumi-demos/kubernetes-workshop/README.md

 - **Custom Resources:**
   Custom Resource Definitions (CRDs) are managed using strongly-typed Pulumi classes generated from cert-manager CRDs, demonstrating how to work with custom resources in a type-safe manner.

+- **Python Dependency Management with uv:**
+  This project uses [uv](https://github.com/astral-sh/uv) for Python dependency management. uv is configured as the toolchain in the Pulumi.yaml file, which means Pulumi will use uv to manage Python dependencies instead of pip and virtualenv.
+The project includes a uv.lock file that ensures consistent dependency versions across different environments.
+When you run Pulumi commands, it will automatically use uv to install and manage dependencies defined in pyproject.toml.